-A final office action is issued by the United States Patent and Trademark Office (“USPTO”) if you did not successfully or properly respond to all of the issues raised in a previous trademark office action.
-If you fail to take action within six months from the date the final office action is sent, your trademark application will go abandoned and you will have little choice but to begin the trademark registration process all over again.
+A final office action is issued by the United States Patent and Trademark Office (USPTO) if you didn’t successfully or properly respond to all of the issues raised in a previous trademark office action.
+If you fail to take action within six months from the date the final office action is sent, your trademark application will go abandoned and you’ll have little choice but to begin the trademark application process all over again.

-If you receive a final USPTO office action, you basically have three options:
+If you receive a final office action, you basically have three options:

-You will also receive a final office action if you were unable to previously overcome a serious substantive rejection of your trademark application.
-While the most common substantive rejection is likelihood of confusion, your trademark can also be refused registration for many other reasons, including if your trademark is merely descriptive, scandalous, deceptive, geographically descriptive, or merely a surname.
+You’ll also receive a final office action if you were unable to previously overcome a serious substantive rejection of your trademark application.
+While the most common substantive rejection is likelihood of confusion, your trademark can also be refused registration for many other reasons, including if your trademark is merely descriptive, deceptive, primarily geographically descriptive, or primarily merely a surname.
 In the event you were unsuccessful in persuading the trademark examining attorney to withdraw the rejection, you may want to consider preparing and filing a Request for Reconsideration in order to submit additional arguments and evidence that might sway the trademark examining attorney in your favor.
-If the Request for Reconsideration fails, you can use these additional arguments and evidence in an appeal to the Trademark Trial and Appeal Board (“TTAB”) (see Option #3 below).
-One thing to remember is that filing a Request for Reconsideration does not extend the deadline for filing an appeal with the TTAB, which is six months from the mailing date of the final office action.
+If the Request for Reconsideration fails, you can use these additional arguments and evidence in a trademark appeal to the Trademark Trial and Appeal Board (TTAB) (see Option #3 below).
+One thing to remember is that filing a Request for Reconsideration doesn’t extend the deadline for filing an appeal with the TTAB, which is six months from the mailing date of the final office action.

-If you have any questions or concerns about how to effectively deal with a final office action, please feel free to contact me.
-As a US trademark attorney, I can help you avoid the unnecessary costs and substantial consequences of your trademark application inadvertently going abandoned.
-I’m always glad to provide assistance.
+I’m experienced US trademark attorney Morris Turek.
+If you have any questions or concerns about how to effectively deal with a final office action, please feel free to contact me at (314) 749-4059, through email at firstname.lastname@example.org, or through my contact form found below.
+I can help you avoid the unnecessary costs and consequences of your trademark application inadvertently going abandoned, and am always happy to provide assistance to you.